 Pomona Progress Bulletin (Pomona, California)

-Today, VILLAGE @ INDIAN HILL houses a campus of the Pomona Unified School District, a Conference & Technical Center and retail tenants such as the Indian Hill Indoor Swap Meet (in the old Sears), Cal Western Visuals, Ikon Incorporated and Crittenton.
+In the early 2020s, VILLAGE @ INDIAN HILL housed a campus of the Pomona Unified School District, a Conference & Technical Center and retail tenants such as Cal Western Visuals, Ikon Incorporated, Crittenton and the Indian Hill Indoor Swap Meet (in the old Sears building).

 Sources: